 Some online tools can help you learn to type faster and also allow you to review your mistakes in real-time.

 That means you will spend less time checking for mistakes in your writing and correcting them, saving you more time.
-It also means there is less chance that mistakes will sneak into the document’s final version.
+It also means there is a lower chance that errors will slip into the document’s final version.

 6) Find more job opportunities with better typing skills

-One of the great benefits of touch-typing is that it can help you gain more and better opportunities in the job market.
+One of the significant benefits of touch-typing is that it can help you secure more and better job opportunities.
+You may find yourself requiring a trial transcription company, an expert at typing, and knowledgeable in typing for the legal field when properly trained.

 Writing quickly and accurately can give you a significant advantage when applying for a job.
 Employers are often impressed by this skill because it shows that you’ll be productive at their company.
 They might even prefer candidates with these skills over those with higher education levels or more experience.